What is anxiety and why you can’t ‘think’ your way out of it

 Be curious to notice:

-If this is the common source of anxiety it more therapeutic work that needs to be done to recondition that all response, possibly work with any trauma, give you tools and techniques to work very specifically with the body and the activated nervous system as well as then challenge any habitual thoughts that come about as a result of you been triggered.
+If memories and past associations are the common source of anxiety, more therapeutic work is helpful to recondition that all response, possibly work with any past trauma, give you tools and techniques to work very specifically with the body and the activated nervous system as well as then challenge any habitual thoughts that come about as a result of you been triggered.
+That’s why talking therapy and simply changing cognitive patterns or expecting you to easily change your avoidance behaviours can be ineffective (and sometimes more damaging and frustrating).

 Interested in working with Tam? make an enquiry below.